Surfshark vs Proton VPN: which VPN is better?

 The two services can cover other cybersecurity areas if you’re willing to commit to a more substantial subscription.
 But since these tools are optional, we didn’t consider their efficacy when finalizing our Surfshark vs Proton VPN comparison.

 Proton VPN delves beyond cybersecurity and provides tools for keeping your digital assets and activities private.
-The aptly-named Ultimate package unlocks Proton Mail, Drive, and Calendar.
-These tools are self-explanatory and allow anonymity enthusiasts to encrypt practically every facet of their digital lives.
+A Proton VPN subscription includes Proton Mail, Drive, Calendar, and Proton Pass, Proton's password manager.
+These tools are self-explanatory and allow privacy enthusiasts to encrypt practically every facet of their digital lives.

 Server locations